 Where is KUER's transmitter?

 KUER's transmitter is high atop Farnsworth Peak in the Oquirrh Mountains.
 The signal is carried throughout Utah by way of a network of 34 translators, which repeat the signal broadcast by the transmitter.
-We also have four new full service FM stations located outside of the Wasatch Front.
+We also have five new full service FM stations located outside of the Wasatch Front.
 KUEU 90.5 in Logan, KUHU 89.3 in Roosevelt, KUOU 88.1 in Monticello, KUXU 88.5 in Monroe and KUQU in Enoch.

 Why does KUER's signal get messed up when I'm driving downtown?